 When starting on the newest album Haereticalia – The Night Battles of the Czech outfit Panychida, this just sounds like any other Symphonic Metal band trying out their often frugal orchestral muscle on the unsuspecting fan crowd.
-Often forgetting about the #metal that (should) make them tick.
+Often forgetting about the metal sounds that (should) make them tick.

 The Malleus Maleficarum is loose on Haereticalia!